Mouthpiece (play)

 Mouthpiece is a 2015 Canadian feminist play by Norah Sadava and Amy Nostbakken of Quote Unquote Collective.

 Development

-Sadava and Nostbakken began working on the play in 2013.
+Nostbakken and Sadava began working on the play in 2013.
 The play received dramaturgy from Orian Michaeli and features music composed by Nostbakken.

-The script was later published by Coach House Books with an introduction from Michele Landsberg.
+The script was later published by Coach House Books in Canada with an introduction from Michele Landsberg.
+It has also been published by Oberon Press in the UK and Mitos Boyut in Turkey.
+It has been translated into Spanish, French, Romanian, Albanian and Turkish.

 Plot

 Mouthpiece is a two-person play in which both actors play the same character, Cassandra.
 Cassandra is a writer who finds out her mother has just died and must deal with preparations for the funeral.
 She must write the eulogy but finds she has lost the ability to speak.
 The play takes place in a span of twenty-four hours and is set in present-day Toronto.

 Performance history

 Mouthpiece premiered in 2015 at The Theatre Centre in Toronto starring Sadava and Nostbakken and directed by Nostbakken.
 In 2016, the production was staged by Nightwood Theatre as part of a double bill.
 In 2017, Jodie Foster brought Quote Unquote to Los Angeles to performa a two show run of Mouthpiece.
 Foster first saw the play in Toronto.
 Also in 2017, they performed the play at the Edinburgh Fringe Festival.
 In 2018, 2b Theatre brought Quote Unquote Collective and Mouthpiece to Nova Scotia.
 It was performed at Alderney Landing in Dartmouth.
 Sadava said that this performance would be the last time she and Nostbakken would perform the play in Canada.